w3c/wai-curricula/content/content-author/structure.md

 Students should be able to:

-* explain how people with disabilities rely on meaningful content sequence, tables of contents, and orientation methods to navigate content
+* explain how people with disabilities rely on meaningful content sequences, tables of contents, and orientation methods to navigate content
-* provide tables of contents to:
+* utilize tables of contents to:
-  * give a summary of the overall content structure
+  * provide a summary of the overall content structure
   * help users navigate to parts of the content
 * ensure availability of methods for users to move back and forth through long passages of content, for example using:
   * tables of contents
   * links to get back to the top of the content and to the top of specific sections
   * methods to move from a footnote to its content and from its content back to the footnote
+* explain requirements for authoring tools to support accessible orientation and navigation mechanisms
 * identify related requirements for designers and developers to support visual and non-visual perception and operation of orientation and navigation methods

 #### Teaching Ideas for Topic